ExitValue.ai

 Public Comps: The Compass / Anywhere / RE/MAX Anchors

-Compass ($COMP) and Anywhere Real Estate ($HOUS) trade in a wide range (0.5-1.5x revenue) depending on housing market cycle.
-RE/MAX ($RMAX) trades closer to 1.0-1.5x. eXp World Holdings ($EXPI), the cloud-brokerage model, trades 0.3-0.6x revenue (lower because of lower commission take rates).
+Compass ($COMP) and Anywhere Real Estate ($HOUS) trade in a wide range (a revenue-multiple range) depending on housing market cycle.
+RE/MAX ($RMAX) trades closer to 1.0-1.5x. eXp World Holdings ($EXPI), the cloud-brokerage model, trades a revenue-multiple range (lower because of lower commission take rates).

 Private brokerages typically trade at 70-85% of public comps to account for liquidity discount and integration risk.
 The exception: scarce-asset brokerages (dominant in a specific high-value market like Aspen, Hamptons, or specific Manhattan submarkets) can trade at premium to public comps because they're irreplaceable.

-Commercial vs Residential — Different Math
+Commercial vs Residential, Different Math

-Mixed commercial/residential brokerages should be valued in pieces — buyers will model them that way, and you should walk in with the same model.
+Mixed commercial/residential brokerages should be valued in pieces, buyers will model them that way, and you should walk in with the same model.

 What Reduces Brokerage Valuations